Resources for Students

 What do I do if I am accused of sexual misconduct?

 Do not contact the complainant.
 Contact Samantha Berner, Title IX Coordinator, who will explain the University’s procedures for addressing sexual misconduct complaints, explain the rights and responsibilities of the Complainant and Respondent, explain the prohibition against retaliation, and explain the grievance process.
-If you are a respondent in the Student Conduct System, if requested, you will be assigned a Process Navigator.

 Where can I find support and resources?

 CAPS offers professional confidential counselors who can help with crisis intervention and counseling services, including assistance in student and/or criminal judicial systems, academic assistance, and trauma counseling.

 Main Campus: Ground Floor, East Side of Darnall Hall

 After hours, call (833) 960-3006 to reach Fonemed, a telehealth service; individuals may ask for the on-call CAPS clinician

 Title IX Coordinator

 Samantha Berner, Georgetown’s Title IX Coordinator, can assist both the Respondent and Complainant in coordinating protective measures and other timely services, provide information about available resources, and explain the University policies on sexual misconduct and the University’s complaint process.